sagemath/sagewiki_to_gh-2022-10-10/MSRItemp.md

  * chair: Kanieenika Sinha
  * times: Wednesdays 11-12
  * H. Iwaniec, W. Luo, and, P. Sarnak, Low lying zeros of families of L-functions, Publ.
 IHES, in press.
+ * there is also a study guide and reading list by Steven Miller, at Williams

 == Bhargava-Shankar ==